-Alternatively, robo-advisers such as Nutmeg or MoneyFarm will let you hold risk-rated portfolios of exchange-traded funds (ETFs) and index trackers within a SIPP wrapper.
+Alternatively, robo-advisers such as Nutmeg, MoneyFarm and Wealthify will let you hold risk-rated portfolios of exchange-traded funds (ETFs) and index trackers within a SIPP wrapper.
 Most investment platforms and robo-advisers will manage the pension transfer process for you, all you need to do is provide the details of the schemes you are transferring from and the portfolio value.
-Read our reviews of AJ Bell, Hargreaves Lansdown, Nutmeg and MoneyFarm to see how we rate their SIPP propositions.
+Read our reviews of MoneyFarm, AJ Bell, Hargreaves Lansdown, Nutmeg and Wealthify to see how we rate their SIPP propositions.

 Move your old pension pot to your current employer

 Another option you have is moving your old pension savings into your current employer’s pension scheme.
 Government-backed pension scheme provider Nest, which is used by many employers for auto-enrolment, providers a transfer process, but this must be done manually by you.
 You can request a form to be sent in the post which you will need to forward onto your old provider.
 They will then provide a value and full details of your pension which can be sent onto Nest to complete the transfer.
 If you have had multiple pensions in the past, you will need to repeat this process which can take some time.
 Most providers will only allow transfers from defined contribution (DC) rather than defined benefit schemes (DB), which we explain more about later in this article.